Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

 </details>

 ## ⚡️ Derive Channel Keys
 Great work!
 We're well on our way to building a wallet that can power our Lightning implementation.
-Let's continue this journey by building a function that can generate all of the keys and cryptographic material we'll need to operate our Lightning channel.
+Let's continue our journey by creating a function that generates all of the keys and cryptographic material we'll need during the rest of this course.

-To successfully complete this exercise, you'll need to implement `derive_channel_keys` on our `KeysManager`.
-This function will take a `channel_id_index`, which we can use for the index of our derivation path, thus creating unique keys for each channel.
+To complete this exercise, you'll need to implement the `derive_channel_keys` function on our `KeysManager`.
+It takes a `channel_id_index`, which represents a unique index for each Lightning channel that we open, and passes it into the `derive_key` function we implemented in the prior exercise.

-This function will return a `ChannelKeyManager`, which is a struct that holds all of the cryptographic material we need for a given channel.
-To complete this exercise, you'll need to derive the correct key for each key family using the `derive_key` function we just implemented, then assemble them all into a `ChannelKeyManager`.
+The function returns a `ChannelKeyManager`, which is a struct that holds all of the cryptographic material we need for a given channel.
+You'll derive the correct key for each key family using `derive_key`, then assemble them into a `ChannelKeyManager`.

 <details>
   <summary>Click to see ChannelKeyManager</summary>